bloqchain/Simple-Escrow/README.md

       or truffle.js is showing right port for either Ganache desktop app (7545) or Ganache-cli at 8545 or 9545
   * truffle test
-      Note: Ten tests have been written in Javascript.
-All pass.
-Please ensure ample funds in blockcahin accounts before executing tests.
-In Ganache, this can be ensured by restarting the desktop app.
+    - Note:  Ten tests have been written in Javascript and all pass.
+Please ensure ample funds in blockchain accounts before executing tests.
+In Ganache, this can be done by restarting the desktop app.

 ## Local Blockchain Configuration ##